jacobrossi/WifiLights/README.md

 ## Hardware setup

-__Note:  Powering an LED strip with less than 10A is not recommended.
-If you're using more than couple hundred LEDs, you'll need even more power.
-Projects of this scale are potentially very dangerous without proper parts and experience in high-power, low-voltage systems.
-Always do the math.
+:zap: __Important__ :zap:  Powering an LED strip with less than 10A is not recommended.
+Unless you just have a handful of LED pixels, you cannot power it directly from a microcontroller.
+If you're using more than couple hundred LEDs, you will likely need more advanced power supply than the one in the exampleparts list. __Projects of this scale are potentially very dangerous without proper parts and experience in high-power, low-voltage systems.__ Always do the math.
 Always provide adequate power.
-Always take measurements to confirm operating values are as expected.__
+Always take measurements to confirm operating values are as expected.

 ### Example Parts List
 Here's some suggested parts to get you started: http://a.co/6A6ZOjq